verlor/tax-calc/README.md

 ## Some notes

-Some Eslint rules are enforced bia `husky` on every commit.
-This will ensure homogenity when collaborating on the repo and will help implement some basic good practices.
-In case you don't want it to interfiere with your local work flow, you can bypass it using
+Some Eslint rules are enforced via `husky` on every commit.
+This will ensure homogeneity when collaborating on the repo and will help implement some basic good practices.
+In case you don't want it to interfere with your local work flow, you can bypass it using

 ```bash
 git commit -n -m "message"